Keep Warm This Winter: INVERTER Technology for Any Climate

 In cold climates, heat pumps typically experience a decrease in pressure, refrigerant flow rate and operational capacity.
-INVERTER technology actually allows for higher heating speeds at a lower temperature, without putting extra strain on the unit or potentially causing long-term damage to the compressor.
+Variable-capacity heat pumps with Hyper-Heating INVERTER® (H2i®) technology allow for higher compressor heating speeds at lower outdoor air temperatures, without putting extra strain on the unit or potentially causing long-term damage to the compressor.
+These are true cold-climate heat pumps designed to deliver 100% of heating capacity down to 5 F. This innovation means homeowners in all climates can experience the benefits of INVERTER-driven, variable-capacity heat pumps listed below:

-Homeowners who live in extreme climates have been traditionally left out in the cold when it comes to the ductless cooling and heating revolution.
-For decades, they have remained tethered to baseboards, propane heaters and traditional, inefficient ducted systems.
-INVERTER technology has finally set Northerners free, giving them the ability to achieve energy-efficient and consistent home comfort, no matter how high or how low the mercury may go.
+Homeowners who live in extreme climates were previously left out in the cold when it comes to electric-powered, variable-capacity heat pumps.
+For decades, they were tethered to electric baseboard heaters, propane heaters and traditional, inefficient, fossil-fuel-burning systems.
+Those days are gone.
+Third-party reports and studies, such as the field study published by The Center for Energy and Environment (CEE) in Minnesota, continue to demonstrate how heat pumps can provide energy-efficient and consistent home comfort, no matter how high or how low the mercury may go.